siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 This result does **not** claim that:

-- no richer divergence-free transport theories exist,
+- no richer divergence-free transport descriptions exist,
-- Maxwell dynamics is the most general possible law.
+- Maxwell dynamics exhausts all possible theories.

-It claims:
+It claims only that:

-- Maxwell electromagnetism is the **minimal** such law.
+- Maxwell electromagnetism is the **minimal** such description.

-More complex dynamics can be built by:

-- adding higher-order derivatives,
-- introducing nonlinear constitutive relations,
-- coupling additional fields.

-These are extensions, not corrections.
+More complex models may include additional structure.
+Those are extensions, not corrections.

 ---